 Prescribed burns are often conducted jointly with the South Australian Country Fire Service (CFS).

-The delivery of the prescribed burning program in the Mount Lofty Ranges is coordinated by the Mount Lofty Ranges Fire Cooperative, which includes representative from CFS, SA Water, DEWNR and ForestrySA.
+The delivery of the prescribed burning program in the Mount Lofty Ranges is coordinated by the Mount Lofty Ranges Fire Cooperative, which includes representative from CFS, SA Water, DEW and ForestrySA.

 Please refer to the South Australian Country Fire Service (CFS) for current bushfire information or call the CFS Bushfire Information Hotline on 1300 362 361.